jeffersonvivanco/C_Notes/beginner/notes.md

 ## Goto and Labels
 * C provides the infinitely abusable `goto` statement, and labels to branch to.
 Formally, the `goto` is never necessary, and in practice it is almost always easy to write code without it.
 * Nevertheless, there a few situations where `gotos` may find a place.
 The most common is to abandon processing in some deeply nested structure, such as breaking out of two or more loops at once.
-The `break` statement cannot used directly since it only exits from the innermost loop.
+The `break` statement cannot be used directly since it only exits from the innermost loop.

 ## Basics of functions
 * The mechanics of how to compile and load a C program that resides on multiple source files vary from one system to the next.